-While the 195 lives lost so far this year is a record low for the start December, it is no comfort for the families and friends facing Christmas without their loved ones.
+While the 195 lives lost so far this year is a record low for the start of December, it is no comfort for the families and friends facing Christmas without their loved ones.

-Minister for Road Safety and the TAC Jaala Pulford today joined the representatives from the TAC, VicRoads and Victoria Police to launch a new Christmas road safety campaign, ‘knocking on doors’.
+Minister for Roads, Road Safety and the TAC Jaala Pulford today joined the representatives from the TAC, VicRoads and Victoria Police to launch a new Christmas road safety campaign, ‘knocking on doors’.

 A television ad, premiering tonight, highlights the worst part of any police officer’s job, delivering tragic news to loved ones of people killed in road crashes.